meboHQ/example-cli/README.md

 </p>

 ## Commnad-line integration example
-Implements a simple resize image action and hello world output which are available through command-line
+Implements a simple resize image action and hello world action which are available through command-line

 ## Requirements
 - Node 8 or greater